-To mark the 50th anniversary of Ugandan Independence, Development Initiatives has published a report outlining the current economic situation in the country, highlighting some of the economic and social challenges that it faces.
-Uganda: Resources-for-poverty-eradication, reveals that despite major strides taken in reducing poverty, the economic picture in Uganda (a country where 10% of the population is classified as chronically poor) is complex.
+The report reveals that despite major strides taken in reducing poverty, the economic picture, in a country where 10% of the population is classified as chronically poor, is complex.

-- Uganda has sustained an impressive economic growth rate over the past 20 years making it one of the fastest growing economies in the world, having undergone a “catching up” phase after decades of economic stagnation and political strife.
-Over the past 12 years, the country’s real gross domestic product (GDP) has grown at an average rate of over 7% per year, significantly more than its regional neighbours.
-Poverty has fallen by 6.6% in just 4 years.
+- Uganda has one of the fastest growing economies in the world.
+Over the past 12 years, the country’s real gross domestic product (GDP) has grown at an average rate of over 7% per year and yet poverty has fallen by just 6.6% in 4 years.

-- While the country has been commended for its poverty reduction, in fact over the last two decades only 2.4 million people have been lifted out of poverty, due to high population growth rates.
-Many more, especially women, continue to fall into chronic and intergenerational poverty.
+- Over the last two decades only 2.4 million people have been lifted out of poverty, due to high population growth rates.
 Although chronic poverty has reduced, more than 10% of the population (the equivalent of at least 3.5 million people) are classed as chronically poor.